 Young Artists Program

-Sounds Promising is an apprenticeship uniquely committed to young musicians’ professional development.
-The program is designed for a serious, pre-formed, pre-college chamber ensemble.
+Sounds Promising is an apprenticeship program uniquely committed to young musicians’ professional development.
+The program is designed for serious, pre-college instrumentalists and composers.

 Working with living composers